yeatmanlab/create-roar-app/docs/docs/developer-guide/folder-structure.md

 ## :material-file-question: Files you **may edit** but probably won't need to

-- `src/logger.js`:
+- `src/config.js`:

-    The JavaScript code in this file implements a logger to write debugging information to the console.
+    This file contains experiment configuration details and code that helps your experiment communicate with the participant dashboard and the Firestore database.
+See [Configuration](configuration.md) for more details.

 - `src/firebaseConfig.js`:

     This file contains additional configuration information to help your app communicate with the Firestore database.
 See [Configuration](configuration.md) for more details.

+- `src/logger.js`:

+    The JavaScript code in this file implements a logger to write debugging information to the console.

 - `src/css/roar.css`: